-Their debut design is called "Eva," the world's first "hands-free, strap-free, non-intrusive couples vibrator."
+Their first design is called "Eva", the world's first "hands-free, strap-free, non-intrusive couples vibrator".
 From the outside, Eva just looks like a cute little butterfly.
-Alex and Janet claim that it's "revolutionary," though, as it's the first ever vibrator that stays in place without you having to hold it.
+Alex and Janet claim that it's "revolutionary", though, as it's the first ever vibrator that stays in place without you having to hold it.
+Handy, eh?

 Did you think making sex toys was what you would end up doing with your degrees?